Seonu-Lim/Dobby/README.md

 pip install -r requirements.txt
 ```

-Inputs are two path arguments, for the original documents and the destination.
+Input is a path argument, for the original documents.

 ```
-python newstab_stamper.py --origin_path /PATH/OF/ORIGINAL/FILES --destination_path /DESTINATION/OF/STAMPED/FILES
+python newstab_stamper.py --origin_path /PATH/OF/ORIGINAL/FILES
 ```